Loa212/loa-package/README.md

 1. Make a change
 2. Run `ci` to make sure everything is working
-3. Run `npm run local-release` to create a new version
+3. Run `npm run bump` to create a new version tag and update the package.json
+4. Create a PR and merge it - this will trigger the CI/CD pipeline and publish the new version to npm